skeysl/IG-minimal/README.md

 ### Vulkan renderer

+One vulkan instance is created.
 In each thread after the window is created, a logical device is created for the selected GPU.
 In case of nv_present_barrier extension being supported this feature is enabled when a logical device is created.
-Later the Vulkan surface is constructed and a swapchain is created.
-This swapchain is instrued to use present barriers upon construction.
+Later the Vulkan surface is constructed and a swapchain is created (fifo).
+This swapchain is instrued to use present barriers upon construction (via VkSwapchainPresentBarrierCreateInfoNV).
 Later the actual triangle renderer is created.
 While rendering common swapchain acquire/present methods are used.
-Command buffers are recycled via common round robin fashion.
+Command buffers are recycled in common round robin fashion.
+There is no additional synchronization between those three threads (CPU or GPU).

 Rendering works only when two GPUs are used.